 - Canon Character All Along: James turns into Captain Hook at the end, losing a hand and fashioning a hook for himself in its place.
 In a more lighthearted take, he embraces taking the role of Peter's "enemy" as a form of play-acting for their mutual amusement.

-- Clap Your Hands If You Believe: A version if this happens at the end, when after Mother is killed, at Wendy's urging both the children and Olds sing, inspiring them.
+- Clap Your Hands If You Believe: A version of this happens at the end, when after Mother is killed, at Wendy's urging both the children and Olds sing, inspiring them.
 This makes the volcano erupt, signaling she is revived.

 - Darker and Edgier: In comparison with previous Peter Pan stories, there is a lot more grim and unsettling stuff.
 Some of the children die, go missing, or lose a limb.
 Those who lose faith in Mother, who keeps them young, will lose their youth, becoming unhappy old people.

 - Deconstruction: The film can be seen as this toward part of the Peter Pan story.
-Just because they don't age doesn't mean there's no issues for the kids on the island-danger still exists, even to the point of its being lethal.
+Just because they don't age doesn't mean there are no issues for the kids on the island-danger still exists, even to the point of its being lethal.
 Wendy also grows increasingly unhappy and guilty about her mother, who she realizes has to be distraught over losing her children.

 - Disappeared Dad: There's no clear sign of the Darling kids' dad.
-Later, this also goes for grown up Wendy with her own daughter.
+Later, this also goes for grown-up Wendy with her own daughter.

 - Girliness Upgrade: When grown up, Wendy is shown wearing more conventionally feminine attire and no longer acting so much like a tomboy.

 - Here We Go Again!: Peter runs away with Wendy's daughter just as she did beside him years before.

 - Innocent Blue Eyes: Wendy has striking pale blue eyes here which accentuate her innocence and youth.